FyroxEngine/rg3d.rs/index.markdown

 - **Async asset management** - load textures, models, sound buffers asynchronously and utilize all available CPU power.
 - **Skinning** with flexible animation system.
 - **Multiple scenes** support - allows you to have separate scenes for game menu, levels and so on.
-- **Normal, parallax, environment** mapping - classic techiques that tremendously improves quality of graphics.
+- **Normal, parallax, environment** mapping - classic techniques that tremendously improves quality of graphics.
 - **Level-of-detail (LOD)** support - allows you to change details of distant models to improve performance.
 - **Screen-Space Ambient Occlusion** (SSAO) - add "volume" to your scenes at a low cost.
 - **Fast Approximate AntiAliasing** (FXAA) - old, but good antialiasing.